BLS RABe 528: Design

 Each formation is composed of six cars, with a maximum seating capacity of 275.
 They can accommodate another 200 standees.
 Altogether the formation is 104900 mm long.
 Cars are 2880 mm wide and 4260 mm tall.
 The design speed is 160 kph.
 There are different internal layouts for longer-distance trains compared to S-Bahn trains but they are mechanically identical.

+Naming

+It is common customs for Swiss railway companies to name their locomotives (e.g. SBB Re 620, BLS Re 465) and MUs (e.g. SBB RABe 501, SOB RABe 526, BLS RABe 515, BLS RABe 525).
+Ten BLS RABe 528 are named after communes in the Swiss cantons of Bern, Lucerne and Neuchâtel, while two additional ones are named after communes in the Italian state of Piedmont.
+Each train bears the commune's coat of arms (COA) below the driver's window.
+The list below contains only named trainsets with their respective number (№).
+As of 2025, RABe 528 110 has a special livery of Kambly.